hyatt-e/idoc_split/README.txt

 folder (should be C:\Program Files\idoc_split\uploaded-docs), which will open in an explorer window at runtime.

-To install:
-Everythinhg should be in the 'idoc_search-dist' directory.

-1) Create a folder under 'C:\Program Files\' named 'idoc_split'

-2) Place the 'idoc_split-dist' in the new 'idoc_split' folder

-3) Copy the 'Output' and 'uploaded-docs' folders from the 'idoc_split-dist' folder and place them in the 'idoc_split' folder

-4) Place the 'idoc_split - Shortcut' where ever you would like.
-This is what will be used to run the program

-5) You're all set!
-Run the program by double clicking the shortcut.

 _______________________________________________________________________________
 To change the output file location:
 You must edit the FILE_PATH.json file.